Pastel de Nata or Pastel de Belem? What’s the difference?

 Pastel de Nata or Pastel de Belem?

 You should be aware that, besides Pastel de Belém, there are other similar pastries that came from other monasteries.
-For example, Pastel de Santa Clara from Vila do Conde is also an egg tart, similar to Pastel de Nata, but the cream is slightly different and it’s usually covered with sugar frosting.
-The Portuguese conventual pastry has an incredible number of different pastries, usually made with only 3 or 4 ingredients ( Sugar, eggs, almonds and sometimes flour).
+For example, Pastel de Santa Clara from Vila do Conde is also an egg tart, identical to Pastel de Nata, but the cream is slightly different and it’s usually covered with sugar frosting.
+The Portuguese conventual pastry has an incredible number of different pastries, usually made with only 3 or 4 ingredients ( Sugar, eggs, almonds, and sometimes flour).
 So, naturally, some are very similar.

 Origins of the Pastel de Belem

 The history of Pastel de Nata starts in Jeronimos Monastery, where the recipe was created.
-However, with the liberal revolution of 1820 and the consequent dissolution of all religious orders in 1834 everyone was expelled from monasteries and convents.
+However, with the liberal revolution of 1820 and the consequent dissolution of all religious orders in 1834, everyone was expelled from monasteries and convents.
 In an attempt to survive, someone from the monastery started selling pastries at the entrance of the Monastery, which quickly became known as Pasteis de Belem.

 The name “Pastel de Belém” has been trademarked, thus no one can call Pastel de Belem to any other pastry besides the original owners and producers of Pastel de Belém.

-But, are they really different?
+But are they really different?
 Which one is the best Portuguese custard tart?

 Where to eat the best Pastel de Nata?

-• Pastelaria Santo António – our favorite place and clearly one of the best.
+- Pastelaria Santo António – our favorite place and clearly one of the best.
 It has even won the contest of Best Pastel de Nata in 2019.
 It’s located close to São Jorge Castle.

-• Pastelaria Alcoa – This is one of the best pastries in Portugal, particularly when it comes to conventual sweets.
+- Pastelaria Alcoa – This is one of the best pastries in Portugal, particularly when it comes to conventual sweets.
 However, everything they do is great and so are the custard tarts.

-• Manteigaria – Very conveniently located in Bairro Alto, Manteigaria has beautiful artisanal egg tarts made with high-quality ingredients.
+- Manteigaria – Very conveniently located in Bairro Alto, Manteigaria has beautiful artisanal egg tarts made with high-quality ingredients.

 Where to eat the famous Pastel de Belem?

 You can only buy and eat a Pastel de Belem in Belem.
 They only sell them to the public on that original pastry right next to Jeronimos Monastery.
 There aren’t others.
-Not in Lisbon, or any other city.
+Not in Lisbon or any other city.

 The Portuguese custard tarts are now one of the most famous things about Portugal, either a Pastel de Nata or a Pastel de Belem.
 We urge you to try them both and see the differences by yourself.
 Yet, now you know that eating the Pastel de Belem is really eating something unique and full of history.

-Do you want to learn more about portuguese sweets and desserts?
+Do you want to learn more about Portuguese sweets and desserts?